 WSN: Coffee and Conversation with Larry Ahrens

-Larry Ahrens is a radio (KDAZ 96.9 FM) and television (KCHF-TV) personality in Albuquerque, New Mexico where his show, “Coffee and Conversation” is broadcast-ed.
-Larry’s articles appears every other Thursday, right here, on WSN-MO.
+Larry Ahrens is a radio (KDAZ 96.9 FM) and television (KCHF-TV) personality in Albuquerque, New Mexico, where his show, “Coffee and Conversation,” is broadcast-ed.
+Larry’s articles appear every other Thursday, right here, on WSN-MO.
 You can send private messages to him on Facebook.